 Buy a Basic T-Shirt

-If you learn only one thing today, let it be this: V-neck T-shirts are the savvy traveler’s secret weapon.
+If you learn only one thing today, let it be this: T-shirts are the savvy traveler’s secret weapon.
 A quality, tailored T-shirt (I’m a fan of the Michael Stars jersey V-neck number, which I own in a wide range of colors) is indispensable.
 The “tailored” part is important: A baggy tee will do you no favors; however, one that fits well to your body can be worn tucked into a pencil skirt for a dressy or business-friendly look, with jeans for a casual day of sightseeing, or with shorts for a long, lazy day at the beach.
 For men, a tailored tee can even be worn under a blazer.
 Rollable and relatively wrinkle-free, the basic tee will extend your wardrobe by days, no matter the destination.

 Wear Reversible Clothes

 Reversible clothes can add color to your travel wardrobe and give you plenty of options, all in one garment.
-Look for pieces that have bright patterns on one side and basic neutrals on the other for maximum use.
-Tank tops with neckline options, such as this one from Chvity, add versatility (and endless outfit permutations) to an otherwise basic garment.
-For men, we like this plaid jacket from yoga outfitter Prana.
+Look for pieces that have bright patterns on one side and basic neutrals on the other for maximum use, such as this one from Colorado Clothing.
+Add versatility (and endless outfit permutations) to an otherwise basic garment.

 Neutrals Are Your Friends